 First in a series of lectures designed to honour the memory and achievement of Lord Kilbrandon, who wrote one of the most influential policy statements on how a society should deal with 'children in trouble'.

 The lecture concentrates on the system of juvenile justice.

 The Good Childhood Inquiry was commissioned by the Children's Society and launched in 2006 "as the UK's first independent national inquiry into childhood.
 Its aims were to renew society's understanding of modern childhood and to inform, improve and inspire all our relationships with children."
 On 5th February 2009, the Children's Society launched the findings of the inquiry in the report entitled 'A Good Childhood: Searching for values in a competitive age'.

 The purpose of this report is to indicate current legal thinking on children's ability to give informed consent to information sharing.

 In 2006, Aberlour Child Care Trust and the Scottish Association of Drug and Alcohol Teams joined together to hold a second Think Tank to address the question 'Alcohol or Drugs' Does it make a difference for the Child?'.
 This report is entirely drawn from the Think Tank’s discussions and represents the knowledge and views of experienced managers, practitioners and researchers.
 It does not include evidence from research or the content of policy and guidance documents.

 Report setting out the findings of a consultation exercise in which the views of young people from all over Scotland were canvassed on the UN Committee on the Rights of the Child's concluding observations to find out how aware children and young people were about children's rights and which rights were most important to them.

-Report by the Scottish Executive on progress towards the implementation of the Convention on the Rights of the Child in Scotland.
+Leaflet summarising the Articles of the United Nations Convention on the Rights of the Child.